DataBiosphere/azul/README.md

    git pull
    ```

-3) You should be on the `TARGET` branch.
+3. You should be on the `TARGET` branch.
 Run

    ```
    git merge SOURCE
    ```

    and resolve conflicts in necessary.
 Conflict resolution should only be
    necessary if cherry-picks occured on the target branch.

-4) The merge may have affected the README.
-Make sure you're looking at the
+4. The merge may have affected `README.md`, the file you are looking at right
-   right version.
+   now.
+Reopen the file now to ensure you are following the updated version.

-#### 6.1.3 Finishing up deployment / promotion
+### 6.1.3 Finishing up deployment / promotion

-1) Now you need to push to Github.
-If the build on Gitlab fails, you may need to
+1. Now you need to push the current branch to Github.
+This is needed because the
-   revert this step.
+   Gitlab build performs a status check update on Github.
+This would fail if
+   Github doesn't know the commit.

    ```
    git push origin
    ```

-2) Finally, push to Gitlab
+2. Finally, push to Gitlab.

    ```
-   git push gitlab
+   git push gitlab.dev
    ```

    The build should start immediately.
 You can monitor its progress from the
    [Gitlab Pipelines page](https://gitlab.dev.explore.data.humancellatlas.org/azul/azul/pipelines).

-3) Assuming the build is successful run
+3. Assuming the build is successful, run

    ```
    make tag
    ```

-   and then also run the
+   and the

    ```
    git push ...
    ```

    invocation that it echoes.

    Copy this tag and add it to the release notes (if applicable).

+   If the build fails, you may need to revert the offending commits and push
+   again.

-4) Invoke the health and version endpoints.
-Be sure to use the correct
+4. Invoke the health and version endpoints.
-   deployment name:

-   * **develop:**
+   * For the `develop` branch and the corresponding `dev` deployment use

      ```
      http https://indexer.dev.explore.data.humancellatlas.org/version
      http https://service.dev.explore.data.humancellatlas.org/version
      http https://indexer.dev.explore.data.humancellatlas.org/health
      http https://service.dev.explore.data.humancellatlas.org/health
      ```

-   * **integration:**
+   * For the `integration` branch/deployment use

      ```
      http https://indexer.integration.explore.data.humancellatlas.org/version
      http https://service.integration.explore.data.humancellatlas.org/version
      http https://indexer.integration.explore.data.humancellatlas.org/health
      http https://service.integration.explore.data.humancellatlas.org/health
      ```

-   * **staging:**
+   * For the `staging` branch/deployment use

      ```
      http https://indexer.staging.explore.data.humancellatlas.org/version
      http https://service.staging.explore.data.humancellatlas.org/version